Vernon Archibald

-Vernon Archibald was an American baritone.
+Vernon Archibald (June 30, 1886 - May 24, 1964) was an American baritone.
+He was born in Morocco, Indiana.
 According to Joel Whitburn's chart approximations, he had best-selling recordings with renditions of "In the Valley of the Moon" and "Somewhere a Voice is Calling", both duets with Elizabeth Spencer released on Edison's Blue Amberol cylinders and Diamond Discs.
 In the late 1920s Archibald was a founding member of the American Singers, who recorded for both Edison and Victor Records.
 This group was frequently found on the radio and performing on the stage circuit.